lesleychou/NetPress_benchmark/app-malt/README.md

 - **Description**: The path where the above benchmark containing the generated queries will be saved (JSONL).
 If `--regenerate_query` is not specified, then this parameter indicates where the existing benchmark file can be found.
 - **Example**: `/home/ubuntu/NetPress_benchmark/app-malt/data/malt_bench_100q_level1.jsonl`

+### `--num_gpus`:
+- **Description**: The number of GPUs to use with VLLM for tensor parallelism.
+This parameter only applies to locally run models like `Qwen2.5-72B-Instruct`.
+Note that the `--num_gpus` should evenly divide the number of attention heads of the model to be run.
+By default, only the first GPU is used, with the rest spilling over to RAM/disk.
+- **Example**: `4`